cpouthier/tutorial/README.md

 helm repo update
 ```
 ## Running pre-flight checks
-Running pre-flight checks (also referred as primer) is a way to enure that you'll be able install properly Kasten on your environment:
+Running pre-flight checks (also referred as primer) is a way to enure that you'll be able install properly Veeam Kasten on your environment:
 ```console
 curl https://docs.kasten.io/tools/k10_primer.sh | bash
 ```
-Pay attention to the output in order to fix any problem before proceeding to Kasten installation.
+Pay attention to the output in order to fix any problem before proceeding to Veeam Kasten installation.

-## Create the namespace for Kasten
+## Create the namespace for Veeam Kasten
 ```console
 kubectl create ns kasten-io
 ```